-Eligibility Conditions.
-You will be eligible to participate for purposes of matching contributions when you have completed 3 months of service and have attained age 18.
-However, you will actually enter the Plan once you reach the Entry Date as described below.
+Eligibility conditions.
+You will be eligible to participate for purposes of matching contributions when you have satisfied the following eligibility condition(s).
+However, you will actually become a Participant in the Plan once you reach the Entry Date as described below.